Dancehall Divas: Interview with series creator Heather Elliott-Whiteside

 - Simone Smikle @simma_uk, South London (UK)

-We had the opportunity to chat with Heather Elliott Whiteside, the show’s creator and executive producer to learn more…
+We had the opportunity to chat with Heather Elliott-Whitehead, the show’s creator and executive producer to learn more…

 How did you bring all these “divas” together for this series?